 #8: Fast Times at Ridgemont High by Cameron Crowe, 1981.
-This book is, of course, the basis for 1982 film.
-We’ve all seen the movie (“Way to go, Hamilton!”), and I’ve read the excerpts that are included in a 1981 issue of Playboy, but the book itself is one that’s eluded me for decades.
+This book is, of course, the basis for the 1982 film.
+We’ve all seen the movie (“All right, Hamilton!”), and I’ve read the excerpts included in a 1981 issue of Playboy, but the book itself is one that’s eluded me for decades.
 It seems like an obvious candidate for republication, but so far no luck, and copies can go for a couple of hundred bucks on the secondary market.
 C’mon, Cameron!
 Help us out, here.

 #19: Portrait of A Killer: Jack the Ripper – Case Closed by Patricia Cornwell, 2002.
 I had a copy of this book, and somewhere along the line it got itself purged from my library.
 Shit!

 #24: Lost Moon: The Perilous Voyage of Apollo 13 by James Lovell and Jeffrey Kluger, 1994.
 The firsthand account of the fateful lunar flight, as told by the mission commander himself.
 I was surprised to find this one listed as OOP, but I guess that’s the way it goes, sometimes.
 The book was re-issued in 1995 with the title Apollo 13 as a tie-in to the Ron Howard film.
 Of course I have a copy, but it’s the original edition.